oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 8. To resolve VIPs and SCAN IPs, we are using a DNS container in this guide.
 Before proceeding to the next step, create a [DNS server container](../OracleDNSServer/README.md).
    - If you have a pre-configured DNS server in your environment, then you can replace `-e DNS_SERVERS=172.16.1.25`, `--dns=172.16.1.25`, `-e DOMAIN=example.com`  and `--dns-search=example.com` parameters in **Section 2: Building Oracle RAC Database Podman Install Images** with the `DOMAIN_NAME` and `DNS_SERVER` based on your environment.
-   - You must ensure that you have the`Podman-docker` package installed on your OL8 Podman host to run the command using the `docker` utility.
+   - You must ensure that you have the`podman-docker` package installed on your OL8 Podman host to run the command using the `docker` utility.

 9. If you are running RAC on Podman, you need to make sure you have installed the `podman-docker` rpm so that podman commands can be run using `docker` utility.
 10. The Oracle RAC `Dockerfile` does not contain any Oracle software binaries.
 Download the following software from the [Oracle Technology Network](https://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html) and stage them under `<GITHUB_REPO_CLONED_PATH>/docker-images/OracleDatabase/RAC/OracleRealApplicationCluster/dockerfiles/<VERSION>` folder.